BannerImg

 Image Source: istock

-What you see moving fast across the sky is actually not stars but small pieces of rock or dust hitting Earth’s atmosphere from space.
-When these dust particles enter the earth’s atmosphere with great speed it heats up and glows.
-This is called the Shooting stars.
+Shooting stars are actually not stars but small pieces of rock or dust hitting Earth’s atmosphere from space.
 Chances of seeing this natural phenomenon in the sky is very high.

 What is the natural phenomenon of the blue sky?

+Since blue light has the shortest wavelengths, it is scattered more than any other colors.
+This is the reason why we see a blue sky at all times.
 Red light has the longest wavelength and violet and blue light have the shortest wavelengths.
-So when Sunlight reaches Earth’s atmosphere, the gasses and particles in the air scatter it in all directions.
-Since blue light has the shortest wavelengths it is scattered more than any other colors.
-This is the reason why we see a blue sky at all times.

 Do all rainbows have 7 colors?